kala13x/slog/README.md

 1        | 0

 If flag is 1, logs will be saved in file, otherwise it wont.

+Third value is pretty log, if this flag is enabled, slog will save colored strings in file, otherwise it wont.

 ### Logging flags
 Slog has its logging flags to print something with status code.